serhii-babich/html-accordion-tabs/README.md

 [content]
 ```

-To achieve desired we will use an `order` CSS-property which orders (no puns intended) in which order render elements inside flex layout despite actual position in DOM-tree.
-So, following code sets order for `.tab-button` elements to be at the start of layout and `.tab-content` to be at end:
+To achieve our we will use an `order` CSS property which orders (no puns intended) in which order to render elements inside flex layout despite actual position in DOM-tree.
+So, the following code sets the order for `.tab-button` elements to be at the start of layout and `.tab-content` to be at:

 ```css
 .tab-button {